 Thereafter, the routes shall be provided and maintained in accordance with the approved details.
 All proposed new public rights of way intended to be adopted or proposed new bridleways intended to be permissive shall be provided as permissive routes and shall remain in situ and available for public use until such a time that a Certificate of Completion under Section 25 Agreement has been issued and the Definitive Map routes have been dedicated.

+How will safe crossing of the bell mouth be achieved?

 Reason: To enhance public access across the site, and to ensure conformity with summited details, in accordance with Policies MLP 7 and MLP 30 of the adopted Worcestershire Minerals Local Plan.